 Safe token handling and login flows

 As mentioned above, strong candidates use OAuth 2.0 for login and store tokens securely.
-So, look for experience with social logins, biometric auth, and short-lived tokens.
+So, look for experience with social logins and biometric auth, along with short-lived tokens and refresh-token rotation.

 03